trojan21/air-traffic-management-system/README.md

-This is an ait traffic management system using operating system.
+This is an air traffic management system using operating system.